Examples of Dental Clinic Names

 4. Your City, State, or Neighborhood

-Earlier, I stated that there is some benefit to including the name of your city in the name of your practice.
+Earlier, I stated that there is some benefit to including your city's name in your practice's name.
 Let’s talk a bit more about that.

 5. Your Patients and Target Audience